-Investments held at fair value through profit or loss are initially recognised at fair value including any transaction costs related to their acquisition.
-Subsequent to initial recognition, all financial instruments held at fair value through profit or loss are accounted for at fair value, with changes to such values recognised in profit or loss.
+Investments held at fair value through profit or loss were initially recognised at fair value including any transaction costs related to their acquisition.
+Subsequent to initial recognition, all financial instruments held at fair value through profit or loss were accounted for at fair value, with changes to such values recognised in profit or loss.

-Details of how the Fund values its investments are shown in Note 2(e).
-Investments are recognised on a trade date basis.
+Details of how the Fund valued its investments are shown in Note 2(e).
+Investments were recognised on a trade date basis.